yosi-dediashvili/SubiT/design/api.md

 1. Ability to perform several queries via single function (The user of the API will handle this)
 2. User interaction inside API calls

+## Separation

+Via the API, we want to be able to override any configuration value.
+This means that all the functions in the API will receive the configuration values relevant for them via the arguments.

+SubiT's configuration is not considered to be part of the core, so, the API will not use it.
+Instead, when we'll use the API internally, we'll read the configuration and pass it to the API.

+Additionally, any interaction with the user will be kept outside of the API.

 ## Usage